 Setting Up the Right AWS Security Group

-Security groups don’t necessarily have a “best” type.
+Security groups don’t necessarily have a best’ type.
 At the end of the day, the right security group is one that’s customized specifically for your cloud environment’s needs.
 You can consult with an AWS security expert on choosing the best group rules for your instances.
-But here are some best practices you can apply to make the most out of your AWS security groups:
+Following are some best practices you can apply to make the most out of your AWS security groups:

 - Restrict outbound traffic to specific destinations or ports.
-This ensures that the cloud data doesn’t go anywhere they aren’t supposed to be.
+This ensures the cloud data doesn’t go anywhere they aren’t supposed to be.

 - Prevent inbound traffic from 0.0.0.0/0, which allows any IP address to be a source.
 This makes your data more vulnerable to hacking, DDoS attacks, and other threats that may enter the cloud.

 - Enable flow logging on your cloud.
 This allows you to track all traffic going in and out of each instance.
 You’ll also be able to check for security groups that need their rules changed, such as those that permit access from unknown IP addresses.

 - Limit access to ports 445 and 20/21 to authorized parties only.
 Port 445, which is usually for Common Internet File System or CIFS protocol use, can allow outsiders to access your data through the internet.
-Likewise, ports 20/21 are often used for File Transfer Protocol or FTP, which lets users download files online.
+Likewise, ports 20/21 are often used for File Transfer Protocol (FTP), which lets users download files online.

 Find Out How Alert Logic Protects You On AWS

 Knowing what AWS security groups are is integral to further understanding how to protect your organization’s cloud infrastructure.
 But security groups aren’t the only way to protect your data and applications on the AWS cloud, and they shouldn’t be your only line of defense.

 Fortra’s Alert Logic’s native AWS security services provide intrusion detection, log analysis, and web app threat protection to give you complete visibility of security threats, and the best prevention and response in the industry.
 Learn more about our security measures to protect AWS customers.